Discover the Gardens of North Yorkshire

 Beningbrough Hall Gardens, York – Beningbrough’s series of interlocking gardens each offer their own distinct seasonal interest – from wildlife havens to colourful herbaceous borders – and are inspirational all year.
 There are walks through park and woodlands and beside the river with stunning views of the hall, as well as outdoor activities and natural play opportunities for families.

-The Walled Garden at Scampston, Malton - A stunning contemporary garden and a 21st century plantsman's paradise.
+Scampston and Walled Garden, Malton – A stunning contemporary garden and a 21st century plantsman’s paradise.
 Created by internationally acclaimed designer, Piet Oudolf, and set within the walls of the kitchen garden of Scampston Hall.
-Described in The Times as "a gem", every aspect of this garden speaks of quality.
+Described in The Times as “a gem”, every aspect of this garden speaks of quality.
 Striking perennial meadow planting works well with more traditional parts of the garden and is complemented by excellent catering and plant sales areas.
-Children's activity sheets are available for the peaceful self-guided Cascade Circuit Walk.
+Children’s activity sheets are available for the peaceful self-guided Cascade Circuit Walk.
 Scampston Hall is open for a shorter season for guided tours only.

 Stillingfleet Lodge Garden and Nurseries, nr York – We look forward to welcoming you to our charming country garden which combines cottage garden planting with traditional 60ft double herbaceous borders.
 Diverse elements include a series of cottage gardens, a wildflower meadow, orchard, a pond, a woodland walk and a contemporary rill garden which is a tranquil delight.
 The garden is alive with birds and butterflies, while poultry roams freely and endearingly.
 Stillingfleet Lodge’s nurseries specialise in unusual perennial plants.
 These are available to buy, but the gardening advice offered by the team comes free.
 Homemade cakes are a popular feature of the café.